securesign/model-validation-operator/README.md

 - There is no validation or defaulting for the custom resource.
 - The validation is namespace scoped and cannot be used across multiple namespaces.
-- No more than one validation resource can be used per namespace.

 - There are no status fields for the custom resource.
 - The model and signature path must be specified, there is no auto discovery.
 - TLS certificates used by the webhook are self generated.